 MUS 404 Twentieth-Century Techniques (2) ii.
 The study of the compositional techniques and forms in tonal, atonal and the avant-garde music of the twentieth century.
 Prerequisite: MUS 304.
 MUS 405 Arranging (2) ii.
 Various combinations of instruments and voices: includes a major project in the student's area of interest.
 Prerequisite: MUS 207.
+LAS Ethics.

 MUS 406 Composition (1-2) i, ii.
 Private lessons in composition.
 Half-hour weekly lessons for each credit.
 The special fee for applied music is assessed for this course.
 May be repeated for credit.
+Prerequisite: departmental approval required.